ywatanabe1989/genai/templates/SciWrite-1-abstract.md

 -----------------
 However, these tags are just for better communication with you.
 So, please do not include similar tags in your output.

 Now, my draft is as follows.
 Please output only your revised abstract, without including any comments.
+Also, please return as a code block (``` tex\nYOUR REVISED ABSTRACT```).
 -----------------
 MY DRAFT STARTS
 -----------------